Efficient Construction of the BWT for Repetitive Text Using String Compression: Methods

-The process described above requires $D^{i}$ and a mechanism to map the left-maximal suffixes in $D^{i}$ back to the empty entries they produce in $pBWT^{i}$.
-We solve the problem by encoding $D^{i}$ with a representation that is similar to grammar compression (Section~\ref{ssec:comp}).
+The process described above requires a mechanism to map left-maximal suffixes in $\mathcal{F}^{i}$ back to the unsolved block they produce in $pBWT^{i}$.
+We implement this feature by encoding $\mathcal{F}^{i}$ with a representation that is similar to grammar compression (Section~\ref{ssec:comp}).

-We start by discarding $N^{i}$ and the $\textsf{rank}_1$ data structure, as they are no longer necessary (see the current encoding of $D^{i}$ in Section~\ref{ssec:parpha}).
-For our method to work, we also need each string $S\in \mathcal{S}$ associated with an empty entry $(\texttt{*},l)$ of $pBWT^{i}$ to be a member of $D^{i}$.
-This property might not hold when the string $S$ that produced an empty entry meets Lemma~\ref{lem:lem3}.
-The problem arises if $S$ always appears as a proper suffix in $D^{i}$, not as a full phrase.
-If that is the case, we \emph{create}\footnote{It means we append the sequence of $F$ at the end of $R^{i}$ and expand $L^{i}$ accordingly.} a new independent entry for $S$ in $D^{i}$.